 Mark Chausse developed his talents in finance and accounting formally and from real-life experience having served 24 years in the United States Air Force.
 Mark was personally responsible for MM in cash that was used to influence Village leaders around the world.
 Mark also served under the Comptroller of the Air Force, managing BB in annual budgets.

-In 2008, he consulted on a number of start-up ventures, advising them on financial proformas and projections for business plan composition, due diligence and budgeting.
+In 2008, he consulted on a number of start-up ventures, advising them on financial proformas and projections for business plan composition, due diligence, and budgeting.
 Mark has built auto body repairs shops from the ground up to profitability and sale.
 Mark lives and breathes numbers.

-In 2010, he was co-founder of Basalt Fiber Technologies, a maker of basalt fiber, which was acquired by Bourque Industries, producer of a patented alloy used in vehicle and body armor.
+In 2010, he was a co-founder of Basalt Fiber Technologies, a maker of basalt fiber, which was acquired by Bourque Industries, producer of a patented alloy used in vehicle and body armor.
 He became the chief financial officer of National First Response Corp. in 2012.
 He lives in Mesa and is an avid dirt biker and water skier.

 Chris Owens — Vice President / General Manager